scchess/Qualimap/doc/intro.rst

 * fast analysis across the reference genome of mapping coverage and nucleotide distribution;
 * easy-to-interpret summary of the main properties of the alignment data;
 * analysis of the reads mapped inside/outside of the regions defined in an annotation reference;
+* computation and analysis of read counts obtained from intersting of read alignments with genomic features;
 * analysis of the adequacy of the sequencing depth in RNA-seq experiments;
+* support for multi-sample comparison for alignment data and counts data;
 * clustering of epigenomic profiles.

 Installation